It's been almost two years since I started Ion Technologies. Here's some of the things we've achieved in that time.

 Karat was a perfect fit for me.
 They were remote friendly, I got to talk to new people every day, and the way they handle interviewer availability meant I could fit them around my work with Stellar.
 This gave me the ability to bring on a bit of help, so I got Nick involved doing some exploratory work looking at ways to scale the back-end tooling for Stellar.
 This enabled me to do more work for Karat over their busy period, and I made it to into their Senior Interviewer cohort quickly.
 From here, it was a quick jump into the quality control and mentoring teams, and soon we had more work than we could handle again.

-Phillip immediately got cracking on scaling Stellar’s platform up and applying some of the architecture and security lessons he had learned at Pushpay.
+Thea immediately got cracking on scaling Stellar’s platform up and applying some of the architecture and security lessons she had learned at Pushpay.
 Now, we have the ability to rebuild Stellar’s entire production infrastructure from scratch using Terraform with a few short commands!
-He’s made a large difference to the long term maintainability of their application, and is still improving things as we speak.
+She’s made a large difference to the long term maintainability of their application, and is still improving things as we speak.

 Again, this wasn’t the end of our growth.
 We had been doing regular business planning with our amazing accountant Janine Telfer, and it became pretty clear that we needed another full-time person if we were going to be able to handle the approaching workload.
 This time, Nick was prepared to move north and take on a full-time role with the team.
 He joined us in July, bringing his expertise in large-scale software development and management to the team.